filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ## Tasks

-The `lotus-miner` daemon and its sub-components are responsible for many tasks.
-We can split these tasks into three categories.
+We can split the tasks the `lotus-miner` daemon and its sub-components are responsible for into three categories.

 **Sealing tasks**
 Before a sector can be commited to network, the storage provider *must* seal the sector, meaning it needs to encode the data in the sector to prepare it for the proving tasks.
 Sealing a sector is a multi-step process and is time-intensive to create, because the encrypted version of each chunk of data depends on every other chunk of input data.